shrinerb/shrine/doc/plugins/delete_raw.md

 # Delete Raw

-The `delete_raw` plugin will automatically delete raw files that have been uploaded.
+The [`delete_raw`][delete_raw] plugin will automatically delete raw files that have been uploaded.
 This is especially useful when doing processing, to ensure that temporary files have been deleted after upload.

 ```rb
 plugin :delete_raw